AlTimofeyev/pypalex/README.md

 ```sh
 palex -f image1.png image2.jpg image3.jpeg -o path/to/output/dir/ -p path/to/image/dir/
 ```
 The `-o --output` option can be used with both the `-f --files` and `-p --path` options.
 The sole purpose of the `-o --output` option is to let the user override the default output directory.
-Please refer to [Environment Variables](#environment-variables).
+Please refer to [Environment Variables](#environment-variables) for details about the default output directory.

 <br>